Tuition Grants for Doctor of Ministry

 A student must demonstrate Satisfactory Academic Progress (SAP) in order to receive financial aid.
 A PTS Award Letter means that a student is financially eligible; the Financial Aid Office is required to determine if the student is also academically eligible.
 SAP is evaluated at the end of the academic year and determines eligibility for the following year.
 To be academically eligible, all courses (12 credits) must be completed and credit earned.
 Grades must be posted for new funds to be applied.

 Grants cannot pay retroactively or past due amounts.

 Repeats and Withdrawals

 Should a student receive a grade of unsatisfactory in a course or withdraw with faculty approval, no financial aid will be awarded for this course when it is repeated or for electives that may be substituted as repeat credits.
-If a student withdraws from a class after the official add/drop period.
-Financial aid for the course will be revoked.
+If a student withdraws during the class, financial aid for the course will be revoked.